-The Background: East Germany and the German Democratic Republic
+The Background: GDR and the German Democratic Republic

 2. The Role of the Stasi